garethmarkel/ukb-administration/docs/index.md

 ## Current and planned data for UK Biobank

 We encourage to visit [the official UK Biobank website](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=timelines_all) for the most updated information and timelines about data availability.
+Please note number of participants in table below are approximate and may change as further updates on the cohort data recruitment become available *(Last update: November 2020)*.

 ### UK BIOBANK ASSESSMENT CENTRE
  <table class="others">